We are Unknown Works.

 Press

-Unknown Works (UW) is an emerging leader in sustainable design and innovation, winning the RIBA Sustainable Development Award in 2021.
-UW’s commitment aligns with the UN’s 17 Sustainable Development Goals and addresses local sustainability targets, actively contributing to climate resilience and environmental health.
-Known for creating one of the first external mass timber structures in the UK, UW’s research-driven designs emphasize environmental harmony.
+Unknown Works is an emerging leader in sustainable design and innovation, winning the RIBA Sustainable Development Award in 2021.
+Our commitment aligns with the UN’s 17 Sustainable Development Goals and addresses local sustainability targets, actively contributing to climate resilience and environmental health.
+Known for creating one of the first external mass timber structures in the UK, our research-driven designs emphasize environmental harmony.

-With Passive House Accreditation, UW has developed specialised design tools focused on carbon targeting, particularly vital for our projects set in rural environments.
-UW understands that effective design integrates thermal proofing from a project’s inception, viewing it as essential to achieving a net-zero carbon future.
+With Passive House Accreditation, Unknown Works has developed specialised design tools focused on carbon targeting, particularly vital for our projects set in rural environments.
+We understand that effective design integrates thermal proofing from a project’s inception, viewing it as essential to achieving a net-zero carbon future.

 The studio specialises in community-driven design and place-making and has extensive experience in navigating complex regulatory landscapes, including collaborations with entities like Natural England to address requirements for Areas of Outstanding Natural Beauty (AONB), Sites of Special Scientific Interest (SSSI), and heritage properties.